S4xthhhhh/Doodle-A-Dictionary/README.md

 ﻿# Doodle-A Dictionary

 Doodle Dictionary is a web-based dictionary application developed by Sangeeth S Devan.
-It allows users to search for definitions, synonyms, and examples of words, making it a handy tool for writers, students, and language enthusiasts.
+It allows users to search for definitions and examples of words, making it a handy tool for writers, students, and language enthusiasts.

 ## Technologies Used